 Pub Venn is an app which visually represents search terms and their Boolean logic in the form of Venn diagrams when searching PubMed.
 PubMed is a free digital archive of biomedical and life sciences journal literature through the U.S. National Institutes of Health (NIH), so it is best used for medical/scientific research or for anyone wanting to better understand how Boolean searches work.

-Google and Google Scholar may look like databases, but they are classified as search engines.
+Google and Google Scholar are search engines, which search the known internet for publicly available information relevant to your keywords.
 Search engines do not organize books and articles in the same way a library database does.
-They are typically less precise and provide fewer relevant filters and search options for users.
-While Google Scholar is an academic search engine that indexes scholarly literature, it does not provide filters for full text or peer-review, both essential to the academic researcher.
+This is an important distinction because they operate similarly, but not the same, which can be frustrating.
+For example, Google Scholar is an academic search engine that indexes scholarly literature - it does not provide filters for full text accessibility or peer-review, both essential to the academic researcher.
 Additionally, Google underwrites each search using algorithms to anticipate your information needs.
 This can be helpful at the beginning of your research to gauge your interest in a topic or what kind of information is currently available, but can end up providing irrelevant results with little accountability.
+Library databases tend to be more specific in content and include filters and limiters relevant to the academic researcher.
+You will likely use a combination of library databases and search engines in your AMC career, so understanding what each resource can provide you is essential to fruitful research.

 Both Google and Google Scholar use Boolean logic and other search shortcuts common in databases in their regular and advanced searches.
 Instead of the typical AND/OR/NOT, Google describes what each of these mean in plain, simple language.